 Stanford Center for Professional Development Tuition Refund Policy

-Stanford Center for Professional Development will charge a $100 fee for every course dropped before the financial drop deadline.
+Stanford Center for Professional Development will provide a refund minus a $100 fee for every course dropped before the financial drop deadline.

 After the financial drop deadline, tuition and fees paid to Stanford Center for Professional Development will not be refunded except under the following circumstances:

 - Medical emergency (prolonged hospitalization or major medical condition of student).
 Official signed documentation from a physician is required which states date originally seen, diagnosis and prognosis and notes a specific inability to continue with a course(s).

 - Death of “close family” member.
 “Close family” is limited to the student’s spouse, domestic partner, children, parents and parents-in-law, parent surrogate, brothers and sisters, grandparents and grandchildren.
 Written documentation will be required (Death Certificate).

 - A call to active military duty (in the event of a national emergency such as in a time of war).
 Written documentation will be required.